msach22/cordova-plugin-opentok/docs/session.md

 # Session Object

-The Session object returned by the `TB.initSession()` method provides access to much of the OpenTok functionality.
+The Session object returned by the `OT.initSession()` method provides access to much of the OpenTok functionality.
 The Session object exposes functionality through properties, methods and event handlers.

 ## Properties